 The mountains of Sutherland and Assynt are popular with walkers.
 Suilven dominates the Lochinver skyline and is just one of a number of distinctive and isolated mountains running in a line parallel to the west coast.
 We have individual feature pages covering three of them: Suilven, Quinag, and Ben Stack.

 Lochinver is the start of the Assynt coast road, the twisting single track road that runs north to the base of the Stoer Peninsula, then east to Kylesku.
 En route it takes in some of the most beautiful scenery in Scotland.
 Passing close to Achmelvich, it goes via Clachtoll, Stoer, Drumbeg and Nedd.
-Achmelvich is a tiny settlement with stunning white sands and turquoise blue water.
+Achmelvich is a tiny settlement with stunning white sands and turquoise blue water, complete with the remarkable concrete folly of Hermit's Castle.
 A little further north the diversion to the Stoer Head Lighthouse is well worth taking.
 Inland, meanwhile, the main A road up the west coast goes through Elphin and Inchnadamph, passing the nearby ruins of Ardvreck Castle, en route to Kylesku.

 At Kylesku, a beautiful curving road bridge now crosses the mouth of two lochs.
 Overlooking the old ferry slipway in the village is the excellent Kylesku Hotel.
 Boat trips operate from here in the summer to Britain's highest waterfall at the head of Loch Glencoul, the 650 foot Eas-Coul-Aulin waterfall.